Pypy233/python/README.md

 Base of python.
 Some example code in three books: HeadFirst Python, Basic Course of Python, Fluent Python.
 Some practical crawler tools, combined with data analysis and machine learning.
+The exercise of probability theory is listed in folder homework.